 There are currently no job postings at CDA.

-The Center for Democracy in the Americas (CDA) is offering an unpaid internship position for an undergraduate or graduate level student or recent graduate.
+The Center for Democracy in the Americas (CDA) is offering an unpaid internship position for an undergraduate.

 The Center for Democracy in the Americas (CDA) is devoted to changing U.S. policy toward the countries of the Americas by basing our relations on respect and dignity, recognizing positive models of governance in the region, and fostering dialogue particularly with those governments and movements with which U.S. policy is at odds.

 Our instruments for achieving this objective include leading fact-finding missions for U.S. delegations, working with U.S. policymakers on strategy, sponsoring and disseminating research, hosting events, and conducting public education and outreach via the news media and the internet.